bagaturchess/Bagatur/README.md

  - SyzygyPath (type string default <home>\arena_3.5.1\Engines\BagaturEngine.2.3\.\data\egtb): path to the syzygy tables.
  - Openning Mode (type combo default most played first var most played first var random intermediate var random full): Valid only when OwnBook is set to true.
 The 'most played first' option playes the most often played move (statistically) for given position. 'random full' option playes random move from all available opening moves for this postion.
 And the 'random intermediate' option is something in the middle and plays random move selected only from the top 3 available moves for this position.

+# Syzygy Endgame Tablebases

+The download of Bagatur contains subset of syzygy tablebases placed under ./data/egtb/ directory.
+It contaiuns 22 of the most common endgames with up to 5 pieces.
+By default the option 'SyzygyPath' is set to this directory.
+You could change this UCI option if you have complete or bigger set of syzygy tablebases donwloaded on your computer.

 # ELO Rating

 The <a href="http://www.computerchess.org.uk/ccrl/4040/cgi/compare_engines.cgi?family=Bagatur">ELO rating</a> is an important metric for a chess engine.